MoritzTockner/PiDLidar/README.md

 The easiest case for collision range finding is a linear car driving path.
 Here the x coordinates `x1, x2, ..., xi` of all samples are compared with the `halfCarWidth h`.
 All samples where
 ```
-h <= abs(xi)
+h >= abs(xi)
 ```
-are selected and the one with absolute minimum value determines the range until the car would collide with an obstacle.
+are selected and the one with absolute minimum y value determines the range until the car would collide with an obstacle.
 When no samples are found in the path, the range is set to the currently configurated maximum vision range.
 This procedure is performed for samples in front of the car for the forward driving range and samples behind the car for the backward driving range.

 ## Curved Path Collision Range